awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-guardduty.md

 On the Organizations side, you can enable trusted access by using either the AWS Organizations console, by running a AWS CLI command, or by calling an API operation in one of the AWS SDKs\.

+**Important**
+We recommend that where possible, you use the Amazon GuardDuty console or tools to enable integration with Organizations so that Amazon GuardDuty can perform any configuration that it requires\.
+Proceed with these steps only if you can’t enable integration using the tools provided by Amazon GuardDuty\.
+If you enable trusted access by using the tools provided by Amazon GuardDuty then you don’t need to complete these steps\.

 ------
 #### [ AWS Management Console ]

 **To enable trusted service access using the Organizations console**

 1. Sign in to the AWS Organizations console at [https://console\.aws\.amazon\.com/organizations/](https://console.aws.amazon.com/organizations/)\.
-You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization's management account\.
+You must sign in as an IAM user, assume an IAM role, or sign in as the root user \([not recommended](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#lock-away-credentials)\) in the organization’s management account\.

-1. In the upper\-right corner, choose **Settings**\.
+1. Navigate to the **[Services](https://console.aws.amazon.com/organizations/home/services)** page in the console\.

-1. In the **Trusted access for AWS services** section, find the row for **Amazon GuardDuty** and then choose **Enable access**\.
+1. In the **Integrated services** section, find the row for **Amazon GuardDuty**, choose the service’s name, and then choose Enable trusted access\.

+1. In the confirmation dialog box, enable **Show the option to enable trusted access**, enter **enable** in the box, and then choose **Enable trusted access**\.

-1. If you are the administrator of only AWS Organizations, tell the administrator of Amazon GuardDuty that they can now enable that service to work with AWS Organizations\.
+1. If you are the administrator of only AWS Organizations, tell the administrator of Amazon GuardDuty that they can now enable that service using its console to work with AWS Organizations\.

 ------
 #### [ AWS CLI, AWS API ]